vaavaav/MEI/README.md

 This thesis intends to develop a new type of volatile storage, which is programmable and adaptable, and which acts with global visibility of the system, maximizing the performance and utilization of computational resources.

 ### 1<sup>st</sup> Semester: Informatics Project

+Typology: University

+#### Evalutation:

+- Goals/results: 35% - 40%
+- Systematic reading survey: 30% - 35%
+- Presentation/documentation: 25% - 30%

+Extra: 5 criteria, and their respective weight in the grade, defined by the team

+In the end, each team decides how to the individual scores based on the collective score.